-For this reason, radio and television studios are located in the different language regions (see chapter 4.2.3) and extra funds are made available to enable the French and Italian-language regions to produce as many programmes in their respective languages as in the German-speaking region of Switzerland.
-The dual-channel sound system also enables the bulk of broadcasted programming to be viewed in English.
-In the larger areas, especially in the German-speaking urban agglomerations, English is actually regarded as an important foreign language.
+For this reason, radio and television studios are located in the different language regions, and extra funds are made available to enable the French, Italian and Romansh-language regions to produce as many programmes in their respective languages as in the German-speaking region of Switzerland.
+The dual-channel sound system also enables the bulk of broadcast programming to be viewed in English.
+In the larger areas, especially in the German-speaking urban agglomerations, English is regarded as an important foreign language.

 On the 4th of March 2018, the “No Billag” Popular Initiative (“Say yes to abolishing radio and television fees (Abolition of Billag fees)”), looking to suppress the public fee towards television and radio, was rejected by the population (71.6% No votes).
 This fee allows financing of the SRG SSR nation and region-wide, as well as 21 local radios and 13 regional television channels for their public utility offer (local/regional events, politics, culture to mention a few).
 This reaction confirms the important place given to this public structure and to media independence.
 Public-funded media (SRG SSR) is first in rankings, followed by the private group Tamedia.

 Since 2019, this fee is mandatory and concerns anyone that can access a television or radio service (via analogue or digital interfaces).
 Other funding for the SRG SSR and radios or televisions of public utility, comes from publicity and/or sponsorship.

 The Federal Office of Communications (OFCOM) is responsible for the media, telecommunications, postal services and information society sectors in the country.
 It coordinates the implementation of the “Digital Switzerland” Strategy (see chapter 2.4) amongst others.
 Its place is central in the media landscape as digitalisation takes place, for example by pushing previously printed press to online versions.